Thanks, we'll contact you soon.

 The biggest lift of this project was the SKU dataset.
 The rest of the project was straightforward once we condensed the 5 million SKUs into 33 documents.
 We built our UI using Angular 7 and then used .NET Core and CosmosDB on the backend.

 This effort resulted in an elegant, seamless e-commerce website, making ordering the client’s products more manageable.
 This SKU dataset allowed our consumer to select—and our customer to manufacture—a customized product that had never been bought or sold before!

 The Benefits of Developing an Ecommerce Product Catalog Database Design

 There were a number of obvious benefits that grew out of our engagement with our client.

 How could we step in and add value?
-The client was extremely cautious—and with good reason.
-It was a sizeable investment and their previous experience with a software vendor was less than ideal.
-Not to mention, all we had to work with was a telephone-book sized product catalog containing 5 million SKUs.
+The client was highly cautious—and with good reason.
+It was a sizeable investment, and their previous experience with a software vendor was less than ideal.
+Not to mention, all we had to work with was a telephone-book-sized product catalog dataset containing 5 million SKU datasets.

 In the end, we made the right choice to work with this client.
 Despite the challenges, it was entirely worthwhile to see their dream come to life before their eyes.
 We could not have asked for a more committed, passionate team to work with.
 We were so inspired to witness their dedication and commitment to this project.